RareKermit/NoGrimbosAllowed/README.md

 The hope with the below changes isn't to balance the difficulty of the game, but to make runs cooler and less tedious, less Grimbo Squimbo and Hologram, playing 4 cards over and over again and taking a card from every standard pack.

 But yeah, the game is definitely much harder now, def not the goal, but I do like it as a side effect, and nothing says you can't play on Black Stake or even White Stake.
 I currently (3 days into playing this) seem to have like a ~40% winrate on Gold Stake on Checkered, compared to my ~83% on Gold Stake Checkered in the vanilla game, so ya it's much harder lol.
-I wonder if Zodiac, Ghost, Painted (and of course Yellow and Blue) are actually stronger in this format tbh, tho of course Checkered is powerful.
+I wonder if Zodiac, Ghost, Painted (and of course Blue and Yellow) are actually stronger in this format tbh, tho of course Checkered is powerful.

 ---